eankeen/eslint-config-fox/readme.md

 #### cozy

 catches code that is

+- aggregous errors
+- non-aggregous auto-fixable errors
 - hard to debug / easy to be buggy
+- isn't obviously buggy (but is buggy)
+- not unobviously buggy (and isn't)
 - deprecated syntax

 #### strict

 catches code that is

 - not up to best practices
 - unecessarily verbose / unecessarily misleading
   - ex. needlessly using `.bind()`